-- 1.10 The City shall evaluate regularly, methods used to communicate between the city government and residents, to ensure or enhance their effectiveness. - 1.11 The City shall publish and deliver, or make available to all Rio Communities' residents, a tri-annual newsletter. - 1.12 The City shall develop smart phone applications that allow public access to city policies, plans, initiatives and all relevant city data. - 1.13 The City shall post signage throughout the community of forthcoming public announcements.
+- 1.10 The City shall evaluate regularly, methods used to communicate between the city government and residents, to ensure or enhance their effectiveness. - 1.11 The City shall publish and deliver, or make available to all Rio Communities' residents, a tri annual not less than quarterly a newsletter. - 1.12 The City shall develop smart phone applications that allow public access to city policies, plans, initiatives and all relevant city data. - 1.13 The City shall post signage throughout the community of forthcoming public announcements.